Biden says US will defend Taiwan if China attacks

 - Published

-US President Joe Biden said his country would defend Taiwan if China attacked, in an apparent departure from a long-held policy.
+President Joe Biden said the US would defend Taiwan if China attacked, in an apparent departure from a long-held policy.

-"Yes, we have a commitment to do that," he said when asked at a town hall whether the US would defend Taiwan.
+"Yes, we have a commitment to do that," he said when asked during a townhall if the US would defend Taiwan.

 But a White House spokesman later told some US media outlets that his remarks did not signify a change in policy.